Manfreda virginica (L.) Salisb. ex Rose

 A scientific synonym is Agave virginica L. The common name most frequently used for this species is "false aloe" or "American aloe," but the name "rattlesnake master" has also been used.
 This is unfortunate, as the same name also refers to Eryngium yuccifolium, an unrelated plant.
 "Rattlesnake master" applies to an old belief in the plants' utility for treatment of rattlesnake bites.

-Photographs taken at Shaw Nature Reserve, Franklin County, MO, 7-25-2008 and 7-20-2010, and Washington State Park, Washington County, MO, 7-14-2017 and 10-16-2017 (SRTurner).
+Photographs taken at Shaw Nature Reserve, Franklin County, MO, 7-20-2010, Washington State Park, Washington County, MO, 7-14-2017 and 10-16-2017, and at St. Joe State Park, St. Francois County, MO, 4-5-2024 and 7-11-2025 (SRTurner).